lightning-js/renderer/examples/README.md

 - `resolution` (number, default: 720)
   - Resolution (height) of to render the test at (in logical pixels)
 - `fps` (boolean, default: "false")
-  - Whether or not to log the latest FPS to the console every 1 second.
+  - Whether or not to log the latest FPS sample to the console every 1 second.
+  - After skipping the first 10 samples, every 30 samples after that will result in a statistics summary printed to the console.
 - `ppr` (number, default: 1)
   - Device physical pixel ratio.
 - `multiplier` (number, default: 1)